|

 buckles on the stake-out loops which make it easy to keep the tent pitched tight in changing conditions.
 Another great feature/option

 is the huge zip-open screened windows, which allow for amazing ventilation in hot weather.
+A few disadvantages: The tent is not made for hard abuse.
+The fabrics used

 are extremely light weight, and won't stand up to being pitched on sharp objects or serious abrasion.
 Choose your tent site